esaracin/Pyshell/README.md

 Pyshell expects Python 3, and currently, for ease of testing and use, includes a shebang line pointing to a common installation of Python 3, so as to be runnable from the command line by simply prepending its name with the usual './'.

+Going forward, the following features need to be implemented in order to cover the basics of a true shell environment:
+	Simultaneous input/output redirection (within a single command) Support or an arbitrary number of pipes
+	Support for graceful exit with EOF
+	Support for directory movement through cd